Brazil to boost Internet speed through Europe - Telebras CEO

 The satellite will be shared with Brazil’s armed forces whose communications currently rely on renting satellite bands from Star One, a unit of Embratel, a company controlled by Mexican billionaire Carlos Slim’s America Movil.

-The 5,875-km (3,650-mile) cable will be laid from Lisbon to Fortaleza in northeast Brazil by a joint venture formed by Telebras and Spain’s IslaLink at a cost of $185 million.
+The 5,875-kilometer cable called EulaLink will be laid from Lisbon to Fortaleza in Northeast Brasil by a joint venture formed by Telebras and Spain’s IslaLink at a cost of $185 million financed by the European Union.

-European research networks will put up 25 million euros ($28 million) in return for 25 years of access to one-sixth of the cable’s capacity, which will give them a very high speed connection to the European Southern Observatory telescopes in Chile’s Atacama desert.
+European research networks will invest 25 million euros in the cable that will provide them with a fast speed connection to the European Southern Observatory telescopes in Chile’s Atacama desert.
 The joint venture is talking to future heavy users to cover the remainder of the investment.

-The cable will allow Brazil to have its first global Internet exchange point in Fortaleza and ample bandwidth to set up data centers needed by heavy Internet users, especially big video operations, Bittar said.
+The cable will allow Brazil to have its first global Internet exchange point in the northern city of Fortaleza and ample bandwidth to set up data centers needed by heavy Internet users, especially big video operations, Bittar said.
+(Reporting by Anthony Boadle; Editing by Bernadette Baum)